man-group/ArcticDB/docs/mkdocs/docs/index.md

     However, if you need to add, remove or change the type of columns via `update` or `append`, then you can do that.
 You simply need to create the library with the `dynamic_schema` option set.
 See the `library_options` parameter of the ([`create_library`](api/arctic/#arcticdb.Arctic.create_library)) method.

-    So you have the best of both worlds - you can choose to either enforce a static schema on your data so it cannot change by modifying operations, or allow it to be flexible.
+    So you have the best of both worlds - you can choose to either enforce a static schema on your data so it cannot be changed by modifying operations, or allow it to be flexible.

     The choice to use static or dynamic schemas must be set at library creation time.